-Capability shall be provided to emulate the incompatible VPI behaviors where they conflict with the current standard.
+In order to ease the transition to the latest VPI standard for older applications, capability shall be provided to emulate the incompatible VPI behaviors where they conflict with the current standard.
 This allows older VPI applications dependent on these behaviors to be run unmodified, as long as they are applied only to designs (or portions of designs) they are compatible with.
+This capability is intended only as an interim measure to allow extra time for applications to be upgraded; it does not provide general emulation of older behaviors for newer design constructs.
+For example, it does not allow 1364 applications to run on portions of designs requiring 1800-level simulation capability.

 Two mechanisms to support this shall be provided, which can be used in combination: